 The notation M4 is called ‘Broadest Money’ or broad money as per local practice.
 The components of M4 are;

-Reserve Bank of India (RBI) assesses money supply in to our economy on the yardstick of broad money M3.
+The Reserve Bank of India (RBI) assesses the money supply into our economy on the yardstick of broad money M3.

 Surendra Naik